OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/virtual-network/virtual-network-multiple-ip-addresses-cli.md

 --vnet-name $VnetName \
 --public-ip-address $PipName

-# Create a second public IP address, a second IP configuration, and associate it toohello NIC.
+# Create a second public IP address, a second IP configuration, and associate it to the NIC.
 This configuration has a
 # static public IP address and a static private IP address.

 az network public-ip create \